-Found: Soldiers coming home to surprise their families and uploading it to YouTube.
+Found: Surprise soldier homecoming videos, an entire YouTube phenomenon I never knew existed.
+Basically, American soldiers who plan to surprise their families with an unexpected homecoming.
+Usually in public, with a videographer in tow, often from a local TV station.
 There is an endless reel of these videos, and you can watch them for hours without repeating the same clip.
 I thought I’d share a few with you, because when I discovered this little universe, it was just days after the anniversary of the Nazi invasion of the USSR (June 22, 1941).
-My soldier grandfathers, the lives of vets today, and Putin’s arrival in Israel to unveil a monument to the Red Army, were top of mind.
-And this, well, it’s a whole other experience of war.
-And I’m not quite sure what to make of it.
-So here you go.
+My soldier grandfathers, the lives of vets today, and Putin’s visit to Israel to unveil a monument to the Red Army, were top of mind.
+And then there are these videos — an entirely different experience of war.
+It’s a collision of the most private of experiences with the very public nature of war propaganda — the WW2 version and the contemporary version.
+I’m not quite sure what to make of it, so here you go.

 The videos generally follow the same format: Dads showing up in their kids’ classes, or at their parents’ offices, or on the field at live sporting events.
 There’s a lot of hugging, crying, screaming.
-Everyone is always looking slightly uncomfortable in the spotlight and yet overwhelmed with very private emotions.
-It’s all very staged, but there’s a moment of gut wrenching raw at the centre of it that people just can’t hide.
+Everyone looks slightly uncomfortable in the spotlight and yet overwhelmed with very private emotions.
+It’s all very staged, but there’s always that moment of gut-wrenching rawness at the centre that people just can’t hide.
 It’s uncomfortable watching.
 Sometimes there are moms, but mostly they’re dads.

 Some of the kids are heartbreakingly sad, and also horrifying.
 They can’t stop sobbing and they often don’t know what to say or how to react.
-And they’re in their classrooms or at a school assembly.
+They’re in their classrooms or at a school assembly or our on the sports field.
 And maybe I’m cynical, but you have to wonder about the teasing that goes on after.